Pat-joseph/Sales-Data-Capstone-Project/README.md

 3. Data Cleaning and formating

 ### Exploratory Data Analysis
-EDA Involved an initial exploration of sales data such as:
+EDA Involved an initial exploration of sales data such as;
--1 Using pivot tables to summarize total sales by product, region and month -2 The use of excel formulas to calculate metrics such as average sales per product and revenue by region
+- 1 Using pivot tables to summarize total sales by product, region and month
+- 2 The use of excel formulas to calculate metrics such as average sales per product and revenue by region